skd/telegram-bot-help-ua-ch/README.md

 `conversation.proto` is a schema for the data model.
 It tells how you should write the data model.
 The data model is in `conversation_tree.textproto`

-Before commiting, run `python3 validate.py` to ensure you did not introduce any problems.
+Before commiting, run `python3 -m pytest` to ensure you did not introduce any problems.

 ### Testing your bot